We are all looking for good friends who can last us a lifetime and be our partners in crime in whatever we do.

 Having moments where you spoil your partner

-While it is important to draw a line and limit to most things in life, it is generally advisable to communicate freely to rule out any chances of discord or discontent.
-For any genuine friendship to blossom, it is important to be able to talk on anything under the sun without any apprehensions.
+While it is important to know when to draw a line and limit some things in life, it is generally advisable to communicate freely to rule out any chances of discord or discontent.
+For any genuine friendship to blossom, it is important to be able to talk about anything under the sun without any apprehensions.
 Effective communication also ensures that both of you are honest and trust each other completely.

 In the video below, Jimmy Evans lays out great principles for good communication skills in marriage.
 He says communication is the most obvious way of building meaningful relationships.
 He discloses 5 standards we set in our marriage for effective communication:

 It is perhaps most important to show you care.
-Not always the unsaid is understood.
-In fact, it is in the best interest that you let your spouse know their absolute importance in your life.
+The unsaid isn’t always understood, in fact, it is in the best interest that you let your spouse know their absolute importance in your life.
 Many relationships fizzle out before their time just because the parties involved never realized each other’s worth.
 Such small gestures go a long way in forming bonds that rise above common, menial issues of life.

 Best friends are rare to find but so are partners for a lifetime.
 If you are willing to invest time, patience, love, and trust in the bond you share with your spouse, you could be lucky enough to make your spouse your best friend.